code0wl/tws-books/README.md

 # Udacity catalog

-The Udacity catalog project is a simple database project completed for Udacity's full-stack nanodegree program program.
+The catalog project is a simple database project completed for Udacity's full-stack nanodegree program program.
 The project demostrates usage of CRUD techniques to talk to a database while implementing useful features with Flask

 ## Documentation